Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

     ![Screenshot of the App Service Plan](../images/3-Cost%20Optimization/app-service-plan-p1v2.png)

-1. Click on **Scale out (App Service Plan)** in the left navigation.
+1. Click on **Scale out (App Service Plan)** in the left navigation menu, under Settings.
 You should see that autoscaling is enabled with a "Rules Based" scale out method.
 Click on **Manage rules based scaling** to see the scaling rules.

     ![Screenshot of the scale out settings](../images/3-Cost%20Optimization/scale-out.png)